 “It was out of that environment that we realized there was an opportunity to start a ministry within BGEA,” Hammond explains.
 “Franklin Graham wanted to develop a Rapid Response Team and see how we could share Christ in the midst of crisis, in disasters like 9/11.”

 But a wrinkle soon developed.
 Roughly six months after 9/11, the openness to the Gospel seemed to vanish.
 “It was like somebody turned a faucet and one day it was over,” says Hammond.
 “We realized there is only a short window of time following a disaster to share Christ.
 And there’s a right way and wrong way to do it.”
-That is what prompted the newborn Rapid Response Team to develop Grief in Crisis training.
+That is what prompted the newborn Rapid Response Team to develop a training program, now known as Sharing Hope in Crisis.

 Eleven years later, the Rapid Response Team has a global impact.
 “To me,” says Hammond, “the Rapid Response Team will always be something that came out of the ashes of 9/11.
 Going into a hopeless situation and identifying a way that we could bring hope to the people—every time I see the blue shirts that the chaplains wear, I always remember the very beginning, where it started.